department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/s-dvi.md

   <dd>Philadelphia, PA 19101</dd>
 </dl>

 If you want to apply for Supplemental S-DVI, you must have already applied for and been granted a waiver of premiums.
 (See our information below about getting a waiver.)
-To apply for Supplemental S-DVI, file an Application for Supplemental Service-Disabled Veterans Insurance [SRH] (VA Form 29-0188) or send a letter requesting this insurance over your signature.
-You must apply for the coverage within 1 year from the date you receive notice of the grant of waiver of premiums.
+To apply for Supplemental S-DVI, file an Application for Supplemental Service-Disabled Veterans Insurance (VA Form 29-0188) or send a letter requesting this insurance over your signature.
+You must apply for the coverage within one year from the date you receive notice of the grant of waiver of premiums.

 [Download VA Form 29-0188](http://benefits.va.gov/INSURANCE/forms/29-0188.pdf).